Small Business ERP Template for Trading Companies

 This report is merely based on your sales invoice records.
-If you know a little bit how to use a pivot table, you will really enjoy this report and can create further views for your specific needs.
+If you know a little bit about how to use a pivot table, you will really enjoy this report and can create further views for your specific needs.

-You can click on “+” / “-” buttons to expand or hide details.
+You can click on the “+” / “-” buttons to expand or hide details.

 Sales Target Reach Report

 Sales Target Realization gives you a clear result in a visual dashboard view to see if you reach your sales targets or not.

-You can select multiple product or category with the selector on the right.
+You can select multiple products or categories with the selector on the right.

 Checking Account Analysis

 This report is quite important.
-It simply shows after making the sales how much money does a customer owe you and how much they paid so far.
+It simply shows after making the sales how much money a customer owes you and how much they paid so far.

 You can filter out specific customers or select multiple of them at the top of the report and select specific Sales Reps to see how much open balance every sales team member is carrying.
 Because this is an important indication of payment collection performance.

 Product Profitability Report

-Product profitability report gives you detailed analysis after accounting for all costs and expenses of your product.
+Product profitability report gives you a detailed analysis after accounting for all costs and expenses of your product.
 Some categories may be more profitable than others.
 Or maybe your company all depends on one product and all others are making you lose money.
 That’s why product-based analysis is quite important for this Excel ERP Template.

-Again here, you can click on “+” / “-” buttons to expand or hide details.
+Again here, you can click on the “+” / “-” buttons to expand or hide details.

 Payment Terms Report

-You may remember, we have defined a risk limit for all our partners at the “Customers” section so this report is totally devoted to customer payments.
+You may remember, we have defined a risk limit for all our partners in the “Customers” section so this report is totally devoted to customer payments.

 The calculations in the background consider quite a lot of factors: